Main Office: (907) 631-9365

 Location: 13036 Old Glenn Hwy Eagle River AK 99577

-Beyond individual therapy, Dr. Vogel is an expert in psychological assessments, offering support for those navigating social or developmental delays, personality challenges, or cognitive issues such as memory difficulties, problem-solving struggles, and attention-related concerns.
+In addition to individual therapy, Dr. Vogel offers psychological assessments for those experiencing social or developmental delays, personality challenges, or cognitive issues.
+These assessments help individuals navigate concerns such as memory loss, attention difficulties, problem-solving struggles, and more.
+Dr. Vogel’s expertise spans both therapeutic care and diagnostic evaluations, ensuring comprehensive support for his clients.

-Dr. Vogel’s academic journey reflects a deep passion for understanding the complexities of the human mind.
-He earned a Bachelor’s degree in Psychology from the University of Alaska Anchorage, followed by a Master’s degree and Doctorate in Clinical Psychology from George Fox University in Oregon.
-Additionally, he holds a Doctorate in Ministry with a focus on Pastoral Psychoanalysis from Kairos University in South Dakota, enriching his ability to support clients exploring spiritual, existential, or religious concerns.
-Dr. Vogel is also certified in Psychoanalytic Psychotherapy through the Brookhaven Institute and has completed Advanced Clinical Specialist Training (ASDCS) in autism spectrum disorder.
+Dr. Vogel’s academic background reflects his dedication to understanding the complexities of the human mind.
+He holds a Bachelor’s degree in Psychology from the University of Alaska Anchorage, a Master’s and Doctorate in Clinical Psychology from George Fox University in Oregon, and a Doctorate in Ministry specializing in Pastoral Psychoanalysis from Kairos University in South Dakota.
+His training extends to psychoanalytic psychotherapy, with certification from the Brookhaven Institute, and advanced study in autism spectrum disorders.
+This diverse education enables him to address not only mental health concerns but also spiritual, existential, and religious challenges.

-Throughout his career, Dr. Vogel has proudly served leaders in the U.S. Armed Forces and operated a private practice in Manhattan, Kansas.
-He later transitioned to academia, accepting a faculty position in the Kansas City area before returning to Oregon, where he taught at both undergraduate and graduate levels and served as Chair of Faith Integration in the doctoral program.
+Throughout his career, Dr. Vogel has worked with a variety of individuals, including U.S. Armed Forces leaders, providing therapy and support to those in high-stress environments.
+He also ran a successful private practice in Manhattan, Kansas, before transitioning into academia.
+As a faculty member in Kansas City and later in Oregon, Dr. Vogel taught both undergraduate and graduate students, served as Chair of Faith Integration in a doctoral program, and contributed to advancing clinical education.

 Tamara "Tami" Ryan, LMFT